marvelhariadi/eyangsmagicalteas/README.md

 * just gonna trust yall cpsc staff to not mess w my data rip.

+Note that I am using Node.js Version 24.
+So you may need to install run `conda install -n cpsc455 nodejs=24 -y` or the npm equivalent in order to bring Node.js to the version 24.

 ## Access
 Open your web browser and go to: http://localhost:3000